 Facebook and Twitter are widely used by pretty much every customer type, so they are both pretty safe bets.

-Instagram however might be better suited to a business that generate a lot of great looking imagery, such as a photographer or even an upmarket restaurant.
+Instagram however might be better suited to a business that generates a lot of great-looking imagery, such as a photographer or even an upmarket restaurant.

-A massive 85% of all Pinterest users are female – this could be the perfect social network for women’s fashion outlet.
+A massive 85% of all Pinterest users are female – this could be the perfect social network for women’s fashion outlets.

 Check your username is available for your chosen networks with this handy namechk tool.